peterwainah/Tupande/README.md

 ### Project Folder

-The  project is made up of Three core Folder that contain the following python files:
+The  project is made up of Three core Folder that contain the following  files:

 a. dep (Dependencies) -> This folder contain the python requirements for installing and running the project
 ```bash